The Human Truth Foundation

 Asia Avg103.0

 South Korea performs very well in ensuring human rights and freedom compared to most other countries.
-S. Korea comes in the best 20 for opposing gender inequality19 (the lowest in Asia) and in freethought20 (one of the lowest in Asia).
-It does better than average when it comes to eliminating modern slavery21, its nominal commitment to Human Rights22, supporting personal, civil & economic freedoms23, the rate of gender bias (from 7 indicators)24, commentary in Human Rights Watch reports25 (amongst the best in Asia), supporting press freedom26 (one of the best in Asia), its average Freedom in the World rating and in LGBT equality27.
-But, there's bad news too.
-S. Korea does worse than average in terms of its success in fighting anti-semitic prejudice28.
+S. Korea comes in the best 20 in terms of freethought19 (one of the best in Asia) and in opposing gender inequality20 (one of the lowest in Asia).
+It does better than average in eliminating modern slavery21, its nominal commitment to Human Rights22, supporting personal, civil & economic freedoms23, the rate of gender bias (from 7 indicators)24, commentary in Human Rights Watch reports25 (one of the best in Asia), its average Freedom in the World rating, LGBT equality26 and in supporting press freedom27.
+S. Korea does not succeed in everything, however.
+S. Korea does worse than average for its success in fighting anti-semitic prejudice28.
 There are "unreasonable restrictions" on freedom of expression and freedom of association29.
 There is too much discrimination against racial and ethnic minorities29.

 For tables, charts and commentary, see: